testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 ```

 ### 4.2.
 How to use Testcontainers?
-We can use Testcontainers library to spin up desired services as docker containers and run tests against those services.
+Testcontainers library can be used to spin up desired services as docker containers and run tests against those services.
 We can use our testing library lifecycle hooks to start/stop containers using Testcontainers API.

 ```java